bento-platform/bento/docs/migrating_to_12.md

 Then, enable PKCE by going to the "Advanced" tab, scrolling down to "Advanced settings", and setting the `Proof Key for Code Exchange Code Challenge Method` setting to `S256`.
 Finally, **save your changes** again.

+In this tab, **make sure** "Access Token Lifespan" is also set to a finite value.
+As a default, use something short, like 15 minutes.

 To clean up your `local.env` file, remove the entry that looks like this:

 ```bash